-- (a) Be submitted to the offices of the Baldwin County Planning Director in the currently accepted format; - (b) Be accompanied by the Sketch Plan application fee according to the current schedule of fees established by the Baldwin County Commission for the particular category of application; - (c) Contain the name and address of the Owner of all parcels proposed to be subdivided; - (d) Contain the name and address of the Applicant seeking Sketch Plan review, if such Applicant is not the owner of the property to be subdivided;
+- (a) -Be-made-on Sketch Plan application forms available from-submitted to the offices of the Baldwin County Planning Director in the currently accepted format; - (b) Be accompanied by the Sketch Plan application fee according to the current schedule of fees established by the Baldwin County Commission for the particular category of application; - (c) Contain the name and address of the Owner of all parcels proposed to be subdivided; - (d) Contain the name and address of the Applicant seeking Sketch Plan review, if such Applicant is not the owner of the property to be subdivided; - (e) Contain the Tax Identification Number and Personal Property Identification Number (PPIN) of each parcel proposed to be subdivided, as such identification numbers are maintained by the Baldwin County Revenue Commissioner; - (f) Be accompanied by an electronic file of the proposed subdivision layout that includes the information in the Sketch Plan Checklist below. - 1.
+The legal description of the property and the total acreage of the parcel to be subdivided; - 2.
+The location and proposed numbering scheme of all lots, units, spaces, etc.;

-- (e) Contain the Tax Identification Number and Personal Property Identification Number (PPIN) of each parcel proposed to be subdivided, as such identification numbers are maintained by the Baldwin County Revenue Commissioner; - (f) Be accompanied by an electronic file of the proposed subdivision layout that includes the information in the Sketch Plan Checklist below. - 1.
-The legal description of the property and the total acreage of the parcel to be subdivided: - 2.
-The location and proposed numbering scheme of all lots, units, spaces, etc.; - The size of all lots measured in square feet and the length of all proposed lot lines; - 4.
-The estimated width and location of all front, side, rear, and jurisdictional wetland natural buffer; - 5.
-The estimated size and location of all proposed stormwater management areas: - 6.
-The width and location of all drainage and utility easements, together with the identification of all utilities proposed for overhead construction; - 7.
-The width and location of all streets within the development, together with the name of all existing public roads adjacent to the property to be subdivided or developed; - 8.
+- 3. The size of all lots measured in square feet and the length of all proposed lot lines; - 4.
+The estimated width and location of all front, side, rear, and jurisdictional wetland natural buffer setbacks; - 5.
+The estimated size and location of all proposed stormwater management areas; - 6.
+The width and location of all drainage and utility easements, together with the identification of all utilities proposed for overhead construction; - The width and location of all streets within the development, together with the name of all existing public roads adjacent to the property to be subdivided or developed; - 8.
 A statement from the Owner/Applicant as to whether curb and gutter will be installed, and a statement as to whether streets will be privately maintained or County maintained; - 9.
-The width and location of all proposed sidewalks: - The identification of the zoning district applicable to the property to be subdivided if such property lies within an area subject to the Baldwin County Zoning Regulations; - 11.
+The width and location of all proposed sidewalks; - 10.
+The identification of the zoning district applicable to the property to be subdivided if such property lies within an area subject to the Baldwin County Zoning Regulations; - 11.
 The estimated location of all jurisdictional wetlands known by the Owner/Applicant to exist on the property to be subdivided; - 12.
 The location of any Municipal planning jurisdiction boundary which crosses any portion of the property to be subdivided

 Upon receipt of a complete Sketch Plan application, the Baldwin County Planning Director shall review such application and determine if the proposed subdivision complies with these regulations.
-The Baldwin County Planning Director shall notify the Owner/Applicant of deficiencies that must be addressed before submitting a Preliminary Plat or Final Site Plan application.
-This is a preliminary review and does not imply approval for the proposed development.
+If the Baldwin County Planning Director determines that the submitted Sketch Plan complies with the regulations, the Baldwin County Planning Director shall approve the application for Sketch Plan approval and deliver a copy of such approval notice to the owner/applicant.
+The Baldwin County Planning Director shall notify the Owner/Applicant of deficiencies that must be addressed before submitting a Preliminary Plat or Final Site Plan application This is a preliminary review and does not imply approval for the proposed development.